Tecmerin. Journal of Audiovisual Essays

 - Creators: experimental or documentary pieces that approach a specific cultural topic, as long as it is related to the history of audiovisual media.

 Video-Essays must be uploaded on VIMEO, as private.
-Each author will send the following information to this email email@example.com:
+If this were not possible, contact us and we will offer an alternative.
+Each author will send the following information to this email: email@example.com

 - Vimeo url address.